-The Compliance function includes the following main activities:
+The Compliance & Regulatory function includes the following main activities:

 Category Tasks AML / CTF - Anti-money laundering / Counter Terrorist Financing Review of Know-You-Customer files and atypical transactions.
 Perform regular controls on a "risk-based" approach.
-Name filtering of clients and brokers against official lists and exposed persons lists.
-Compliance performs the reporting of suspicious transactions to authorities and the Compliance Manager is the MLRO (Money Laundering Reporting Officer).
+Name filtering of clients (including other parties to the policy like beneficiaries, assignees, trustees, payees etc) and brokers against official lists and exposed persons lists.
+Compliance performs the reporting of suspicious transactions or activities to authorities and the Chief Compliance & Risk Officer is the MLRO (Money Laundering Reporting Officer).
 Compliance training Following the compliance training plan, annual training is provided on AML / CTF, complaint handling, fraud prevention, GDPR and other related topics to employees.

-Category Tasks Complaints handling Centralization and analysis of complaints.
+Complaints handling Centralization and analysis of complaints.
 Periodic reporting to ARCC.
+However, the member of the Executive Committee responsible for complaints (as per CAA Regulation 19/3) is the Chief Operating Officer.

-Data protection and record retention Set up data protection policies.
-Support other departments by performing reviews, setup of record retention schedules, etc. Distribution network review Review the distribution network of the different insurance companies of the Group in order to assess if the brokers are licensed and do not present reputation risk for the Group.
+Category Tasks Data protection and record retention Set up data protection policies.
+Support other departments by performing reviews, setup of record retention schedules, etc. In 2020, a group of data protection correspondents was set-up, made of representatives of each department, in order to provide the DPO with support in this matter.
+Distribution network review Review the distribution network of the different insurance channels in order to assess if the brokers are licensed and do not present reputation risk for the Company.
+This responsibility was transferred to the Business Coordination team during S2 2020.
 Fraud prevention / investigation Promote a fraud awareness culture.
 Investigate potential cases of fraud.
 Propose procedures / controls / remediation actions based on findings.
 Internal code of conduct / ethics Develop policies and procedures that foster an ethical behaviour of all employees.
 Internal procedures review Review internal procedures in order to identify if those procedures take into consideration compliance risk.
 Product review / product acceptance Review new products and their development in order to raise and address on time potential compliance issues.
 Suggest modifications if needed.
 Project support Support ongoing project which may have a compliance impact.
 Rules of conduct / Information to clients Review proper mechanisms for information to clients (complete / accurate / timely).
-Whistle Blowing The Compliance manager is the contact person "GPM - Good Practice Manager" and is responsible for centralizing and handling alerts of unethical behaviour raised by employees.
+Whistle Blowing The Chief Compliance & Risk Officer is the contact person "GPM - Good Practice Manager" and is responsible for centralizing and handling alerts of unethical behaviour raised by employees in case an employee does not want to use the external PWC channel.
+Regulatory watch Make a follow-up of new or updated laws, rules and regulations, carry out a gap analysis and set-up an operational action plan for implementing the regulatory requirements in the Company.